What is the EB-5 Program?

 Who may apply for EB-5 program?

-Anyone who (a) has the funds to invest US$500,000 in a qualifying project (or $1 million if the project is not located in a Targeted Employment Area), (b) can demonstrate the lawful sources of the funds used for such investment, (c) passes U.S. government background checks for criminal, political or financial activities, and (d) to the extent required by securities law, meets the SEC’s requirement as an Accredited Investor.
+Anyone who (a) has the funds to invest US$900,000 in a qualifying project (or $1.8 million if the project is not located in a Targeted Employment Area), (b) can demonstrate the lawful sources of the funds used for such investment, (c) passes U.S. government background checks for criminal, political or financial activities, and (d) to the extent required by securities law, meets the SEC’s requirement as an Accredited Investor.
 There are no language, business or education requirements for applicants.
-New EB-5 regulations have been adopted in July 2019 which will raise the minimum amount for Targeted Employment Area projects from $500,000 to $900,000 (or $1.8 million for non-Targeted Employment Area projects).
-I-526 petitions filed before November 21, 2019 will be grandfathered under the current rules and the lower investment amount of $500,000 for Targeted Employment Area project.
+New EB-5 regulations adopted in July 2019 raised the minimum amount for Targeted Employment Area projects from $500,000 to $900,000 (or $1.8 million for non-Targeted Employment Area projects).
+I-526 petitions filed before November 21, 2019 were grandfathered under the prior rules and the lower investment amount of $500,000 for Targeted Employment Area project.

 An accredited investor includes anyone who: